dainst/idai-field/desktop/src/manual/manual.en.md

 <p align="center"><img src="images/en/configuration/input_type_weight.png" alt="Input type 'Weight'"/></p>

 #### Volume
 Specification of one or more volume measurements.
 The units of measurement available are "ml" and "l".
 Either a single value or a range can be specified.
+The selection options for the dropdown subfield "Measurement technique" are taken from the specified valuelist.

 <p align="center"><img src="images/en/configuration/input_type_volume.png" alt="Input type 'Volume'"/></p>